skosachiov/remediations-gendbuntu/README.md

 <a name="Deploy"></a>
 # Deploy

+## Pre tasks for push mode

-See inventories/codename/<codename>/vars for a list of supported platforms.
+1. See inventories/codename/<codename>/vars for a list of supported platforms.
+2. Create deploy user: `useradd -n ansible`
+3. Set password: `passwd ansible`
+4. Add ansible to sudoers: `echo "ansible ALL=(ALL) EXEC:ALL, NOPASSWD:ALL" >> /etc/sudoers`

 ## Deploy Master Distribution Point